lowRISC/opentitan/hw/ip/entropy_src/doc/_index.md

 Bit 16 in the {{< regref "DEBUG_STATUS" >}} should be polled after the ENTROPY_SRC enable bits are cleared in the {{< regref "CONF" >}} register.
 After the handshakes with CSRNG are finished, the above bit should be set and the ENTROPY_SRC block can be safely enabled again.

+ENTROPY_SRC may only be disabled if CSRNG is disabled.

 ## Error conditions